Breathing K-Means: Superior K-Means Solutions through Dynamic K-Values

 \subsection{Breathe Out: Removing Centroids Based on Low Utility}

-Removing centroids will inevitably increase the overall quantization error.
-To minimize this effect, we will remove those centroids which cause the smallest error increase when being removed.
-Furthermore, the subsequent run of \km{} will lower the overall error again to some degree.
+Removing centroids inevitably increases the SSE.
+To minimize this effect, we select for removal the $m$ centroids causing the smallest error increase.
+Fortunately, the subsequent run of the \gLa{} will lower the resulting SSE again to some degree.